VBSFCU Coronavirus COVID-19 Update: Please click here for current information and how to connect with us.†

-If you placed an order with VBSFCU in the past, you can place your own reorders by clicking the link below.
-It’s fast, easy, and you can place your order anytime that is convenient for you!
+If you placed an order with VBSFCU in the past, you can place a check reorder by clicking the link below.
+It’s fast, easy, and you can place your check reorder anytime that is convenient for you!

-What else can you do using online check ordering?
+What else can I do using online check reordering?

 If this is your first time ordering, please contact the credit union first.
 We will need to authorize you to use this link.

 Routing and Transit #